denisachunov/ficx/README.md

 # Ficx test application

-This is a test application for appying to the frontend developer position in Ficx (https://ficx.com).
+This is a test application for appying the frontend developer position in Ficx (https://ficx.com).
 It allows to search gif images through the GIPHY source (https://giphy.com) by a hashtag.
 Requires users to be signed up.

 ## Getting Started